HDFGroup/hdfcloud_workshop/README.md

 Now you should be able to run hsinfo without any arguments and have it report your username.

+### Create a workshop folder

+Create a folder on the server for data files you will create:

+    hstouch -v /home/<your username>/workshop/

 ## Launch notebook